RishiAP/RishiAP/README.md

 - 👋 Hi, I’m Rishi
-- 👀 I’m interested in Programming
+- 👀 I’m interested in Programming and Softwares
-- 🌱 I’m currently learning Java and Web Development
+- 🌱 I’m currently learning Java and Web Development and more
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...